microsoft/WhatTheHack/015-Serverless/Student/Challenge-05.md

 - Endpoint type : Select your `ProcessImage` Azure Function
 - Filters: none

-**HINT** There are multiple ways to configure an Event Grid Subscription to a System Topic.
-One of the easiest is to start from the Storage Account, section Events, tab "Event Subscriptions".
+**HINT:** There are multiple ways to configure an Event Grid Subscription to a System Topic.
+One of the easiest is to start from the Storage Account.
+Navigate to the Events pane, then to the "Event Subscriptions" tab.
 You can pick any name for the Subscription or the System Topic Name.

 ### Run Water Through The Pipes